 There have been no changes to the definition of the core offences since 2000.
-In terms of identifying the beginning of a trend, the most significant changes in the criminal laws applicable to drug-related crime began in 1996 following the assassination, in the summer of that year, of Veronica Guerin, a high-profile journalist who had written a number of exposés about criminals linked to the illicit drug trade.
-This was a catalyst for a range of legislative and policy initiatives introduced in response to the drug problem at that time, for example:
+In terms of identifying the beginning of a trend, the most significant changes in the criminal laws that apply to drug-related crime began following the summer 1996 assassination of Veronica Guerin, a high-profile journalist who had written a number of exposés about criminals linked to the illicit drug trade.
+This was a catalyst for the introduction of a range of legislative and policy initiatives in response to the drug problem at that time.
+Some examples of this legislation include the following:

 - The Criminal Justice (Drug Trafficking) Act, 1996 allowed for the detention of suspected drug dealers for interrogation for up to 7 days and placed restrictions on the 'right to silence' (Keane 1997; Ryan 1997). - The Criminal Assets Bureau Act, 1996 and the Proceeds of Crime Act, 1996 established the Criminal Assets Bureau (CAB) with the power to seize the illegally acquired assets of criminals involved in serious crimes, including drug dealing and distribution (McCutcheon and Walsh 1999).
-This legislation allows the State to remove the property of citizens where it believes such property to be the proceeds of crime, by means of a civil process and without the requirement of a criminal conviction, thereby bypassing the traditional protections of the criminal law. - The Bail Act, 1997, facilitated by the passage of a referendum, places restrictions on the right to bail and allows for preventive detention, something previously unconstitutional under Irish law (Kilcommins et al. 2004). - The Criminal Justice Act, 1999 introduced mandatory minimum sentences of 10 years for drug dealing involving drugs with a street value of €13,000 or more. - The Housing (Miscellaneous Provisions) Act, 1997 enabled local authorities to evict individuals for drug-related antisocial behaviour. - The Non-Fatal Offences Against the Person Act, 1997 included provisions specifically addressing the use of HIV-infected syringes in robberies and aggravated burglaries.
+This legislation allows the State to remove the property of citizens where it believes such property to be the proceeds of crime by means of a civil process and without the requirement of a criminal conviction, thereby bypassing the traditional protections of the criminal law. - The Bail Act, 1997, facilitated by the passage of a referendum, places restrictions on the right to bail and allows for preventive detention, something that was previously unconstitutional under Irish law (Kilcommins et al. 2004). - The Criminal Justice Act, 1999 introduced mandatory minimum sentences of 10 years for drug dealing involving drugs with a street value of €13,000 or more. - The Housing (Miscellaneous Provisions) Act, 1997 enabled local authorities to evict individuals for drug-related antisocial behaviour. - The Non-Fatal Offences Against the Person Act, 1997 included provisions specifically addressing the use of HIV-infected syringes in robberies and aggravated burglaries.
 This piece of legislation, along with the Housing (Miscellaneous Provisions) Act, 1997, was introduced in response to pressure from local communities to address open drug dealing by some residents in local authority housing estates (Connolly 2006).